Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/02-Architecture.md

 ## Layered Design

-The system is organized into three primary functional layers:
+The system is organized into four primary functional layers:

 - **Account Abstraction Layer (AA Layer)**
 Manages user identity and registration flows, including support for Pure Proxy-based root accounts, SE-attested mobile proxy accounts, and registration of recovery items such as NFC tags or VCA tokens.

 - **Authentication Layer**
-  Provides on-device authentication and **transaction validation** via the Secure Element.
-It includes the `AUTH` extrinsic and enforces compliance with **DSP-SCA** by validating user input (e.g., biometric unlock + keypad) directly within the TEE.
+Provides on-device authentication and transaction validation via the Secure Element.
+It includes the AUTH extrinsic and enforces compliance with DSP-SCA by validating user input (e.g., biometric unlock + randomized keypad) directly within the TEE.

 - **Recovery Layer**
   Implements a flexible, threshold-based recovery mechanism using combinations of NFC tags and VCA-based secure backup files.
 Recovery flows are handled entirely within the trusted execution environment, without reliance on external services or seed phrases.

+- **VCA System Layer**
+    Defines the execution model for Visual Cryptographic Authentication Tokens — one-time-use programs generated from a master circuit and executed on the user's device.
+Each VCA Token displays a randomized keypad and a transaction- or action-specific message, which is never stored in memory and rendered only through garbled circuit logic.
+The output is signed using a Secure Element–derived random input, allowing the TEE to verify correct execution.
+This system serves as the trusted, privacy-preserving execution layer for both authentication and recovery flows.

 ## Secure Mobile Integration